isaacnmm/pestpolicy-hugo2XX/content/posts/top-7-natural-termite-control-can-easily/index.md

 on the antennae, legs, and bodies of termites.
 These pests consume the boric acid during grooming, which is poisonous for them, hence dying instantly.
 Important Precaution: Boric acid is toxic if inhaled.
 For your safety, you should always use gloves and masks while using it.
 Ensure your children and pets dont come into contact with this acid because of its toxic properties.
 ## Types of Termites
-Drywood Termites:�If your residence or business is infested with Drywood termites, youll notice wood that is not directly in contact with the ground is eaten up.
+Drywood Termites:If your residence or business is infested with Drywood termites, youll notice wood that is not directly in contact with the ground is eaten up.
 Drywood termites are easy to identify since they dont build earthen mud tubes.
 A sure way to confirm a dry wood termite infestation is by looking out for hard, dry fecal capsules that normally form piles.
 Drywood termites attack all kinds of dry wood.
 Further, they sometimes attack furniture or other wood products, especially in those that would normally not have this kind of termites.
-Subterranean Termites:�On the other hand, the subterranean termites live underground and depend on the soil for moisture and colony formation.
+Subterranean Termites:On the other hand, the subterranean termites live underground and depend on the soil for moisture and colony formation.
 Youll identify subterranean termite infestation on your building's external walls when you see tubes made of mud, wood chips, and soft fecal matter directed towards the wood product.
 Below are the top termite killer recipes that will guarantee you a termite-free residence within the shortest time possible.
 ## Conclusion